f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 Typically, it will take two minutes before the time is able to be displayed (up to one minute to find the minute marker, then another minute to receive the timecode).

-Although the atomic clocks used to transmit the timecode are extremely accurate, propagation, SDR data transfer and demodulation delays limit accuracy of the displayed time to around 1 second, although if you receive multiple clocks simultaneously, they are all fairly synchronous.
+Although the atomic clocks used to transmit the timecode are extremely accurate, propagation, SDR data transfer and demodulation delays limit accuracy of the displayed time to around 1 second.

 <h2>Interface</h2>